jdonaldson/phantomjs-hx/Readme.md

 Webpage.evaluate() accepts a callback that executes locally in a new virtual browser instance.
 This page instance is separate from the phantomjs instance, so none of the scoped variables are avaialble.
-Naturally, this virtual instance will not have the Haxe standard lib, such as trace, Hash, etc.
+Naturally, this virtual instance will not have the Haxe standard lib by default, such as trace, Hash, etc. The current method of dealing with this is to include a small js file in the evaluated page containing the compiled haxe libs.

-PhantomTools provides "injectThis" which will inject the current script into the page, which will provide all of the haxe libraries for the evaluated page:
+PhantomTools provides "injectThis" which will inject the current script into the page, which will provide all of the methods from your phantomjs script in the page you are evaluating.

 ```javascript
 var page = WebPage.create();